omab/django-social-auth/doc/testing.rst

 Testing
 =======
-Django-social-auth aims to be a fully tested project, some partial test are present at the moment and others are being worked.
+Django-social-auth aims to be a fully tested project.
+Some partial tests are present at the moment and others are being worked on.

 To test the application just run::

     ./manage.py test social_auth

-This will run a bunch of tests, so far only login process is tested, more will come eventually.
+This will run a bunch of tests.
+So far only the login process is tested, but more will come eventually.

-User accounts on the different sites are needed to run tests, configure the credentials in the following way::
+User accounts on the different sites are needed to run tests, so configure the credentials in the following way::

     TEST_TWITTER_USER = 'testing_account'